New Year’s Day: Why January 1st?

 Power and politics through the ages have influenced the calendar and the day we choose to celebrate the arrival of a new year.
 So, why do Americans choose to mark New Year’s Day on January 1?

 Through the ages, calendars have described the Earth and stars differently, according to the astronomy and scientific knowledge of the time.
 Today, Western civilization uses the solar Gregorian calendar.
 It has become the most widely used calendar across the world and is now the international standard.

 The Gregorian calendar was developed by the Catholic Church, after being commissioned by Pope Gregory XIII in the 1500s.
 It was made to replace the ancient Julian calendar, which was started by Roman emperor Julius Caesar on January 1, in the year 45 B.C.
 At that time, January 1 was counted as New Year’s Day.

 During the Middle Ages, the date of the New Year varied according to different regions and religious practices.
 In some areas, it was celebrated on March 25, Lady Day, which is a memorial to the Mary, the mother of Jesus.
 In other areas of Europe, the New Year was on December 25 as a joint holiday with Christmas.
 Easter was another common New Year date.

 The New Gregorian Calendar

 The Gregorian calendar was quickly adopted by Catholic countries across Europe but strongly resisted in Protestant countries, where people were suspicious that it was a takeover plot by the Catholic Church.
 Britain didn’t agree to use the Gregorian calendar until 200 years later, in 1750.
 The Calendar (New Style) Act introduced the Gregorian calendar to the British Empire.
-By that time the Julian calendar had drifted by 11 days, so it was announced that Wednesday, Sept.
-2, would be followed directly by Thursday, Sept.
-14, 1752.
+By that time the Julian calendar had drifted by 11 days, so it was announced that Wednesday, September 2, would be followed directly by Thursday, September 14, 1752.